-Oil prices rose more than 1 percent on Thursday in volatile trade, drawing support from signs that Saudi Arabia is cutting crude output but pressured by concerns that slowing global economic growth could dent demand.
+Oil prices rose more than one percent on Thursday in a session of volatile trade, drawing support from signs that Saudi Arabia is cutting crude output but pressured by concerns that slowing global economic growth could dent demand.

 Prices traded in a wide range, with Brent hitting a session high of $56.30 a barrel and a low of $53.93 a barrel.
 WTI posted a session high of $47.49 a barrel and a low of $45.35 a barrel.

 Supporting futures were signs of reduced supply from members of the Organization of the Petroleum Exporting Countries.
 OPEC oil supply fell in December by the largest amount in almost two years, a Reuters survey found, as top exporter Saudi Arabia made an early start to a supply-limiting accord while Iran and Libya posted involuntary declines.

 OPEC led by Saudi Arabia, alongside allied producers led by Russia, agreed last year to rein in supplies starting from January after oil prices tumbled from above $86 on worries about surging output.

 "The Saudis are still spearheading a significant production cut that became official this week.
 Thus far, strong adherence to adjusted quotas appears a high probability," Jim Ritterbusch, president of Ritterbusch and Associates, said in a note.

 But oil price gains were capped by concerns about a faltering global economy.